Indoor cycling is any type of indoor exercise that focuses on rotating pedals in circles.

 Indoor trainers are devices that attach to a rear tire of a real bike and provide resistance that simulates riding uphill or against the wind.
 Smart trainers are a subcategory of indoor trainers that have a computer inside and can use its processing power to closely replicate the feeling of pedaling against natural resistance.
 Smart trainers can also be hooked up to ride simulating software and TV to create a virtual ride experience.

 There are also some exercise bikes that do an especially good job at replicating the experience of riding.
 Wahoo’s KICKR BIKE simulates coasting and has simulated gear-shifting profiles of real bikes.
-Made with the processing power and connectivity of a smart trainer, it takes ride simulating software like Zwift and The Sufferfest to the next level of realism.
+Made with the processing power and connectivity of a smart trainer, it takes ride simulating software like Zwift and the SYSTM Training App to the next level of realism.

 Indoor Cycling Systems LESS Like Outdoor Cycling

 Many exercise bikes are less like real outdoor cycling.
 They often have upright or reclined body positions that are not like outdoor pedaling.
 Their systems of resistance can involve a physical block that drags on the flywheel, making the resistance feel unrealistic.
 Instead of feeling like you are pedaling uphill or against the wind, it feels like you are pedaling while braking.

 Some desk cycling systems have no resistance at all.
 Many have a physical brake for resistance.
 While they are an improvement from sitting motionless at a desk, based on body position and ride feel, they barely resemble outdoor cycling.